Multiplicative Bias Corrected Nonparametric Smoothers: Introduction

 An attractive alternative to the linear bias correction is the multiplicative bias correction pioneered by \cite{nielson+1994}.
 Because the multiplicative correction does not alter the sign of the regression function, this type of correction is particularly well suited for adjusting non-negative regression functions. \cite{jones++1995} showed that if the true regression function has four continuous derivatives, then the multiplicative bias reduction is operationally equivalent to using an order four kernel.
 And while this does remove the bias, it also increases the variance.

+Many authors have extended the work of \cite{jones++1995}. \cite{glad1998a,glad1998b} proposes to use a parametrically guided local linear smoother and Nadaraya-Watson smoother by starting with a parametric pilot.
+This approach is extended to a more general framework which includes both multiplicative and additive bias correction by \cite{mamiul2008} (see also \cite{misuul2010} for an extension to time series conditional variance estimation).
+For multiplicative bias correction in density estimation, we refer the reader to the recent works of \cite{guhanisc2009}, \cite{hasc2007} and \cite{hiru2009}.

-Although the bias-variance tradeoff for nonparametric smoothers is always present in finite samples, it is possible to construct smoothers whose \textit{asymptotic bias} converges to zero while keeping the same asymptotic variance. \cite{hengartner+2008} has exhibited a nonparametric density estimator based on multiplicative bias correction with that property, and have shown in simulations that their estimator also enjoyed good finite sample properties.
-In this paper, we present such an estimator for nonparametric regression.
-We emphasize that a major difference between our work and that of \cite{jones++1995} is that we do not assume that the regression function has four continuous derivatives.
+Although the bias-variance tradeoff for nonparametric smoothers is always present in finite samples, it is possible to construct smoothers whose \textit{asymptotic bias} converges to zero while keeping the same asymptotic variance. \cite{hengartner+2008} has exhibited a nonparametric density estimator based on multiplicative bias correction with that property, and have shown in simulations that their estimator also enjoyed good finite sample properties. \cite{burr2010} present such an estimator for nonparametric regression to estimate energy spectra.
+They illustrate the benefits of this approach on real and simulated spectra.
+The goal of this paper is to study the asymptotic properties of this estimator.
+It is worth pointing out that these properties have already been studied by \cite{nielson+1994} for fixed design and further by \cite{jones++1995}.
+We emphasize that there are two major differences between our work and that of \cite{jones++1995}. \begin{itemize} \item First, we do not add regularity assumptions on the target regression function.
+In particular, we do not assume that the regression function has four continuous derivatives as in \cite{jones++1995}. \item Second, we show that the multiplicative bias reduction procedure performs a bias reduction with no cost to the asymptotic variance.
+It is exactly the same as the asymptotic variance of the local linear estimate. \end{itemize} We provide another asymptotic behavior under less restrictive assumptions than in \cite{jones++1995}.
+Moreover our results and proofs are completely different from the above referenced works.

 This paper is organized as follows.
 Section \ref{section:preliminaries} introduces the notation and defines the estimator.
-Section \ref{section:main} gives the asymptotic behavior of the proposed estimate.
-A brief simulation study on finite sample comparison is presented in section \ref{section:simulation}.
-Finally, in section \ref{section:application}, the procedure is applied to estimate the energy spectrum.
+Section \ref{section:main} gives the asymptotic behavior of the proposed estimator.
+A brief simulation study on finite sample comparison is presented in Section \ref{section:simulation}.
 The interested reader is referred to the Appendix where we have gathered the technical proofs.